FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

 * I was never able to fully get the camera to recognize any intelligible voice commands.
-Additionaly, I was not on campus and a commuter student could not access the raspberry pi at home due to network errors (have tried to address with Alexandra).
+Additionaly, I was not on campus and as a commuter student could not access the raspberry pi at home due to network errors (have tried to address with Alexandra to no avail).
 Due to these limitations, I instead wizarded the device using two seperate phones.
 One phone acted as the "Guitar Buddy"  that magically turned on (or was called) was a user picked up the guitar and was wizarded by me in another room.

 *Include videos or screencaptures of both the system and the controller.*